- 1 Log in to Agent Desktop

 In VDI environments, your administrator installed the Genesys Softphone on your workstation before you logged in, or, you were instructed to install it by clicking on an installation hyperlink in an email or other document.

 When you start your workstation, the Genesys Softphone automatically launches and the Genesys Softphone icon is displayed in your system tray.
 Until you log in to Workspace, this icon is in the waiting state: .
 After you launch Workspace and the Genesys Softphone is connected, the Genesys Softphone icon is in the active state: .

 Some browsers require specific actions to ensure that you receive notifications from Workspace Agent Desktop and the Genesys system.
 For detailed information about allowing notifications for your browser, review the documentation specific to the browser and version that you are using.
 The following are some guidelines:

-- Firefox up to v71: When you login , you might see a browser notification asking whether to show notifications from the Workspace Agent Desktop URL.
+- Firefox up to v71: When you login , you might receive a browser notification asking whether to show notifications from the Workspace Agent Desktop URL.
 Click Show for this session or Always show.

 - Firefox v72 and higher: When you login, you might have to click the Notifications icon in the address bar to display the dialog that enables you to allow notifications.
 You are not prompted to do this by the browser.